 As the ultrasound introduces energy into your body, small gas bubbles surrounding your tissues will begin a process called cavitation, which is when those bubbles expand and contract rapidly.
 Many experts believe that cavitation may help to speed up cellular processes and heal injured tissue.

 Ultrasound physical therapy at Back & Neck Pain Center is always completed by an experienced chiropractor, Dr. Monte Venis, who takes great care with each patient he sees.
 He will learn about your pain symptoms, lifestyle habits, and medical history to create a tailored treatment plan that may include therapeutic ultrasound.
-You can feel confident that you’re in the best hands with Dr. Venis, as he has been helping patients find relief from pain since 1982.
+You can feel confident that you’re in good hands with Dr. Venis, as he has been helping patients find relief from pain since 1982.

 Schedule a consultation today by contacting Back & Neck Pain Center or filling out our online form.
 We’ll be glad to answer your questions about ultrasound physical therapy.